DENYLIST_POLICY

 Typical usage

-• Per-contract admin freezes (using a ContractPolicyConfig instead of GlobalPolicyConfig to scope the deny only to that contract).
+• Per-contract admin freeze for compromised counterparties — register the policy under a ContractPolicyConfig to scope the deny to that single contract.

 Source: maroo